Vectorial phase retrieval in super-resolution polarization microscopy: Characterization from experimental data

 Before launching the retrieval on the experimental PZ-stack, it should be noted that there are several factors that lead to the introduction of a diversity-dependent phase tilt at the BFP.
-First, the use of a Wollaston prism to separate spatially the two polarization components into different sections of the camera might make it difficult to have the same center for the PSFs for each polarization component.
+First, the use of a Wollaston prism to separate spatially the two polarization components onto different sections of the camera might make it difficult to have the same center for the PSFs for each polarization component.
 Second, any slight wedge on the rotating QWP introduces a tilt that rotates with it.
 Finally, any slight misalignment between the stage moving the sample and the optical axis defined by the microscope objective leads to a defocus-dependent tilt.
-Therefore, it is best to introduce in the forward model extra optimization parameters to independently adjust these tilts at the BFP for each combination of diversities.
-This change requires modifying the forward model outlined in Sec.~\ref{sec:nlopt}.
-Specifically, steps 5 and 6 in Algorithm~\ref{alg:forward} should be reversed in order to apply the polarization diversity before propagating to the image plane, and the following additional step should be added after applying the polarization diversity: \begin{enumerate} \item[5b.]
-Apply a phase tilt of the form $T(\bs \ell) = \exp \left(\im 2 \pi \bt t^{(\zeta,p)} \cdot \bs \ell \right)$ to each diversity. \textbf{Optimization parameters:} $\bt t^{(\zeta,p)} =( t_x^{(\zeta,p)} , t_y^{(\zeta,p)})$. \end{enumerate} The downside of including these extra parameters is that the number of FFTs that needs to be computed for each iteration is increased by a factor equal to the number of polarization diversities.
+Therefore, it is best to introduce in the forward model outlined in Sec.~\ref{sec:nlopt} extra optimization parameters to independently adjust these tilts at the BFP for each combination of diversities.
+Specifically, steps 4 and 5 in Algorithm~\ref{alg:forward} should be reversed in order to apply the polarization diversity before propagating to the image plane, and the following additional step should be added after applying the polarization diversity: \begin{enumerate} \item[4b.]
+Apply a phase tilt $T(\bs \ell) = \exp \left(\im 2 \pi \bt t^{(\zeta,p)} \cdot \bs \ell \right)$ to each diversity. \textbf{Optimization parameters:} $\bt t^{(\zeta,p)} =( t_x^{(\zeta,p)} , t_y^{(\zeta,p)})$. \end{enumerate} The downside of including these extra parameters is that the number of FFTs needed for each iteration increases by a factor equal to the number of polarization projection steps (see Table.~\ref{tab:run}).
+However, the total run time remains quite manageable even if the 2D blurring model is used.